AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 y_ = tf.placeholder(tf.float32, shape=[None, numClass])
 ```

-One interesting about tensorflow is that we will define the work flow of neural network before running anything.
+One interesting about Tensorflow is that we will define the workflow of a neural network before running anything.

 Here, we want to construct a neural network composed of one hidden layer with 28 hidden units.